 While relapses are common, it is difficult to handle when this happens to you.
-There is the tendency to blame yourself and feel that you should have been stronger.
-The feelings of anger, depression, negativity and self-doubt are counterproductive.
-A relapse is part of the learning process of determining what will work for your particular situation.
+There is a tendency to blame yourself and feel that you should have been stronger.
+The feelings of anger, depression, negativity, and self-doubt are counterproductive.
+Relapse is part of the learning process of determining what will work for your particular situation.
 It is just a detour.
 When one occurs, you should follow these tips about what to do after relapse to get yourself back on the road to recovery.

 Take Action Immediately

 You need to respond to relapse immediately.
 Delaying may compound the problem and prolong the relapse, which can make things worse.
 You need to recognize and accept mistakes in order to achieve your goal.
 While you may not have all the answers now, having a strong desire to move past the pitfall is important to your recovery.
 Many drug rehab in Arizona offer therapy following an inpatient stay.
 Contacting your support system for help is a good place to start.
 Only you can decide what to do after relapse and whether you want to continue on the path of recovery.

 Learn New Coping Skills